Recess Drink Review: We Tried Sparkling CBD Water to Reduce Stress

 Raise your hand if you reach for a glass of wine or a shot of espresso to help with stress, anxiety or fatigue.
 Same.
 And while there’s nothing wrong with a little alcohol or caffeine pick-me-up in moderation, we were intrigued to learn about Recess drink sparkling water.
 It’s a stress-relieving and focus-enhancing CBD drink with healthier ingredients—and cuter cans.

-Carrie Madormo, RN, named Recess as one the best CBD gummies and edibles in a recent Taste of Home article.
-After reading her positive review and researching the ingredients further, I just had to test the Recess sampler pack to taste all six fruity flavors and see how the drink made me feel.
+Carrie Madormo, RN, named Recess as one of the best CBD gummies and edibles in a recent Taste of Home article.
+After reading her positive review and researching the ingredients further, I just had to test the sampler pack to give my honest Recess drink review.
 Here’s what happened to my stress levels—and mood.

 What is Recess drink sparkling water?